 Sunday Lunch Concert – Austin Handbell Ensemble

-Closing Concert Featurette – Cypress Creek Disc-Bells Handbell Choir
+Closing Concert Featurette – Cypress Creek Disci-Bells Handbell Choir

 Learn More About: HOUSTON BRONZE ENSEMBLE

 The Houston Bronze Ensemble is a professional, auditioned, handbell ensemble made up of musicians from the greater Houston area.
 Known as Houston’s premier handbell choir, the ensemble performs regular concerts in the winter and spring as well as community, regional, and national events, weddings, and private parties.
 HBE plays on 7 octaves of Schulmerich handbells, a 4 octave duplicate set of Schulmerich handbells, 6 octaves of Malmark handchimes, Schulmerich Silver Melody bells, Malmark Cymbells, and 2 octaves of Petit and Fritsen bells.

 The group plays a wide variety of musical genres, always with the goal of EXCELLENCE.
 Founded in 1988, Houston Bronze Ensemble was started as an avenue for Houston area handbell directors to have a place to ring.
 A lunchtime meeting with only a napkin to write the names of those who might be interested is what started it all.
 The rest, as they say, is history.
 Hart Morris became the founding director of Houston Bronze.
 The ensemble is now under the direction of Bill Nave.
 HBE will be celebrating its 30th Anniversary next spring.